 - Protects against cardiovascular disease

-- Aids in blood sugar control, improves insulin sensitivity
+- Aids in blood sugar control improves insulin sensitivity

 - May help reverse the effects of neurodegenerative diseases